gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - In the elasticsearch-alarms module, we've increased the default `low_cpu_credit_balance_period` value to 15 minutes.
+  - In the elasticsearch-alarms module, we&apos;ve increased the default `low_cpu_credit_balance_period` value to 15 minutes.
 That metric is reported only roughly once every 5 minutes, and with the original setting, if the metric took too long, the alarm would keep flipping between OK and INSUFFICIENT_DATA.
 This new value should fix that issue.

 </div>